sourcefuse/loopback4-microservice-catalog/services/authentication-service/README.md

 ### Providers

-You can find documentation for some of the providers bindings this service provides [here](./src/providers/README.md)
+You can find documentation for some of the providers available in this service [here](./src/providers/README.md)

 #### Common Headers